-The Graves Amendment is a lesser known law that those wishing to rent a car often overlook.
+The Graves Amendment is a law that’s rarely a topic of legal conversation.
+And it’s a law that those wishing to rent a car often overlook.
 This is a mistake!
-This article will explain why every driver should be aware of this law prior to renting a car.
+This Shaked Law Firm blog will explain why every driver needs information on the Graves Amendment before renting a car!

 Before 2005, if a driver became injured by someone driving a rental car, they would more than likely settle their claim by filing a claim with the driver of the rental car’s own car insurance carrier.
 In some instances a driver may have had grounds to sue the at-fault driver in court (for injuries as well as pain and suffering).
 Providing, the injured party was not at-fault.
-Fault is generally determinable at the scene of the accident barring certain circumstances such as if the accident is a hit and run, and incidents where a driver is unable to communicate with law enforcement.
+Fault is generally determinable at the scene of an auto accident barring certain circumstances such as those surrounding hit and runs.
+Incidents where a driver is unable to communicate with police may delay discovery of fault.

 A brief history of the Graves Amendment

-The amendment itself was authored by Rep. Sam Graves of Missouri.
+The amendment itself belongs to Rep. Sam Graves of Missouri.
 His proposal came in response to the fact that by 2005, vicarious liability was costing consumers in the United States an estimated $100,000,000 in rental car fees on an annual basis.
-Opponents of this bill began to voice concerns that car accident victims would be left with very little recourse after finding themselves in an accident with a driver who wasn’t holding UIM coverage.
+Opponents of this bill began to voice concerns of auto accident victims being left with little recourse when in an accident with a driver lacking UIM coverage.
 However, the amendment passed by a fine margin.

 What is the amendment’s relationship to “vicarious liability”?

 On top of all of this, prior to 2005 drivers were also able to include the rental car company in litigation in order to recover further damages.
 However, changes to the law were first made in 2005, when the United States officially imposed the Graves Amendment.
 The Graves Amendment mostly did away with the ability to file a claim directly against the rental car company for “vicarious liability”.
-The principle of vicarious liability relates to another principle that’s been discussed at-length in previous articles: Respondeat Superior.
+The principle of vicarious liability relates to another principle: Respondeat Superior.